Bayern and Wolfsburg stay on top, Weir scores wonder goal | DW | 14.02.2021

 Schult played her last game for Germany in June 2019, and became the mother of twins in April 2020.
 Though she's currently third choice at her club and fighting for a chance to be considered again, Voss-Tecklenburg wants to see what level Schult is currently at.

-The broadcasting rights for the women's Bundesliga in Germany will be streamed by Telekom until at least the 2022/2023 season.
+The broadcasting rights for selected games in the Women's Bundesliga in Germany will be streamed by Telekom until at least the 2022/2023 season.

 Although some women's Bundesliga games are shown by the Germany's public broadcaster ARD, games on free TV are rare.
 Only Germany's women's home games are regularly available.